hantsy/seam3-report-demo/readme.md

 			e.printStackTrace();
 		}

- The velocity support is from the Seam3 mail module.
+Note, the velocity support is from the Seam3 mail module.

- Seam 3 has another `renderer` module for this purpose, but it is not released at the moment.
+In the Seam3 repository, there is a standalone `renderer` module for rendering template, but it is not released a stable version at the moment.

- So you have to add seam3 mail dependency in your *pom.xml*.
+So you have to add Seam3 mail dependencies in your *pom.xml*.

         <dependency>
 			<groupId>org.jboss.seam.mail</groupId>